AnshuOishik/RGCOK/README.txt

 Decompression:
 > java -Xms10240m rgcok.RGCOK chr.fa decomp 8

+Notice:
 # The list of target file directories and the reference file path (the first line) are both found in chr.fa
-# Argument "comp" for compression, "decomp" for decompression
+# "decomp" is the argument for decompression, and "comp" for compression
-# "BscC.bsc" is the final compressed file produced using BSC compressor
+# The final compressed file created by the BSC compressor is called "BscC.bsc".
-# 8 is the number of threads
+# The number of threads is eight (4, by default, is the optional value)
 # -Xms10240m is the initial allocation of memory
 4. Please place the executable "bsc" in the main class file's directory.
 5. Kindly set "chmod 0777" for "bsc" mode.